microsoft/xbox-live-developer-tools/docs/Set-XblSandbox.md

 ```

 ## DESCRIPTION
-The cmdlet let you set the sandbox for current machine or a remote xbox console.
+The cmdlet lets you set the sandbox for current machine or a remote Xbox console.
-If no ConsoleName parameter has specified, it sets the sandbox for local machine.
+If no ConsoleName parameter is specified, it sets the sandbox for local machine.

 ## EXAMPLES